Today’s article on How to do A/B testing for small online business is brought to you by Karolina Jasvinaitė – online content marketer at Omnisend.

 Testing the website / landing page

 Start with identifying in which conversion step you lose the greatest amount of customers.
 If the bounce rate is huge and very few people get engaged with your homepage – start from there.
-If customers find their favorites on your store, put them in the cart but abandon it afterwards – you should consider re-organizing and testing the check-out page first.
+If customers find their favorites on your store, put them in the cart but abandon it afterward – you should consider re-organizing and testing the check-out page first.

 Consider testing this: